-Mexican Rice Pudding or Arroz con Leche is a delicious, gluten-free treat made with rice, milk, cinnamon and raisins.
-Delicious as dessert yet equally great as anytime snack!
+Mexican Rice Pudding or Arroz con Leche is rich, creamy and gluten-free.
+Delicious as dessert and as an anytime snack!

 - 1 cup long grain rice